Last Updated on 15 Jan 2021 by Ginny Vail

 I’ll get to Apps and Maps and Fares and Ways to Pay shortly, but first, here are directions and options for taking public transit to Golden Gate Park, the Golden Gate Bridge, and the Marina District near the Palace of Fine Arts, Crissy Field, and the Golden Gate Promenade.

-Golden Gate Park
+How to Take Public Transit to Golden Gate Park

-Palace of Fine Arts, Crissy Field, and the Golden Gate Promenade
+How to Take Public Transit to the Palace of Fine Arts, Crissy Field, and the Golden Gate Promenade

 The Palace was built for the 1915 Panama-Pacific International Exposition — A World’s Fair, which celebrated the completion of the Panama Canal and symbolized San Francisco’s recovery from the 1906 earthquake.

 Crissy Field was used as an airfield by the Presidio Army Base during World War’s I and II.
 After the base closed in 1994, the Presidio was reborn as Presidio National Park, and Crissy Field was restored to a pristine wetland with a wide, flat, waterfront trail running through it called the Golden Gate Promenade.